We’re fortunate to be rewarded with confidence in the technology running our lives.

 Our world is turned upside down when our electronic devices stop working.
 Accidentally unplugging your adjustable height desk isn’t a big deal compared to a major airport losing power, but it does directly affect you.

-Luckily, if your table doesn’t behave in the way it should, rest assured help from RightAngle is a phone call or email away.
+Luckily, if your desk doesn’t behave in the way it should, rest assured help from RightAngle is a phone call or email away.